Eng-MostafaRamadan/Smart-Home-Project/README.md

   # 🔷Folder ➜Smart Door Lock:
   ⚠️this folder have 1 files and 1 picture , lets explain this files

-    ⇨ This Arduino sketch is designed to control a secure door system with a keypad and servo motor.
-It uses a 4x4 matrix keypad for input, an LCD display for messages, and a servo motor to         lock or unlock the door.
-The user must enter a predefined password ("123*#") to open the door.
-If the entered password matches the stored one, the servo motor moves to unlock the door,        and a message indicating the door is open is displayed.
-After a short delay, the door automatically relocks.
-The system allows the user to close the door manually by pressing the '#' key.

- ⇨The code is structured with helper functions to manage different tasks, including ServoOpen and ServoClose for servo control, clearData for resetting the password entry, and loading for       displaying a progress message on the LCD.
-In the loop function, the system checks if the door is open and handles password entry or closure commands.
-The LCD displays feedback, enhancing      user interaction.
-This modular design ensures simplicity and clarity while effectively managing the security workflow. ​
+   ⚀ Key Features:
+      ⇨ Components Used:
+         1. 4x4 Matrix Keypad: Allows user input for the password.
+         2. LCD Display: Displays messages and feedback to the user.
+         3. Servo Motor: Controls the locking and unlocking of the door.​ ⚁ Password Protection:
+      1. A predefined password ("123*#") is stored in the program.
+      2. The system compares the user’s input with the predefined password.
+      3. If the password matches, the door unlocks; otherwise, it displays an error message.
+   ⚂ Servo Motor Control:
+      1. ServoOpen(): Unlocks the door by rotating the servo to an open position.
+      2. ServoClose(): Locks the door by rotating the servo back to a closed position.
+   ⚃ Interactive Feedback:
+      1. Displays messages like "Enter Password," "Door is Open," or "Wrong Password" on the LCD.
+      2. Includes a loading() function for dynamic messages with a loading effect.
+   ⚄ Automatic Locking:
+     1. After the door is opened, the system waits for a set time before automatically relocking.
+   ⚅ Manual Closure:
+    1. Pressing the '#' key closes the door manually.

+   🔻Code Flow:
+      1️⃣ Setup:
+          1. Initializes the keypad, servo, and LCD.
+          2. Displays a welcome message and prepares the door in a locked state.
+      2️⃣ Main Loop:
+         Checks if the door is open:
+           1. If open, listens for the '#' key to close the door.
+           2. If closed, prompts the user to enter the password.
+      3️⃣ Password Handling:
+          1. Accepts character input from the keypad and displays it on the LCD.
+          2. Validates the entered password when the length matches the required size.
+          3. Clears input after each attempt.